-One of the questions I am asked often, is whether or not I experience my own grief while watching others anticipate and go through their own.
-The answer is absolutely yes.
+One of the questions I am asked often, is whether I experience my own grief while watching others anticipate and go through their own.
+The answer is yes.
 I think any human being watching someone else navigate the realities of losing someone they love, feels something.
 Perhaps it is not always grief, however at least for me, it brings up feelings that remind me of my own personal losses.

-When I witness someone saying goodbye to their sibling, I often struggle with holding back my tears because I am reminded over and over again how deeply I ache from losing my sister.
+When I witness someone saying goodbye to their sibling, I often struggle with holding back my tears because I am reminded repeatedly how deeply I ache from losing my sister and my brother.
 But the truth is, anytime I am with someone who is having to say goodbye, I feel something, and I always take it with me when I leave.

-For me it is my grief bowl... it is the ritual that comforts me, supports me and allows me to do this work day after day.
+For me it is my grief bowl... it is the ritual that comforts me, supports me, and allows me to do this work, day after day.